bascurtiz/orpheusdl-spotify/README.md

 # OrpheusDL - Spotify

-A Spotify module for the OrpheusDL modular achival music program
+A Spotify module for the OrpheusDL modular archival music program

 ## Requirements